-My nugget today is about speaking.
+My nugget today is about speaking and striving to be a great speaker.
 In my experience, speaking can be quite rewarding.
 As you strive to improve your speaking, I want to remind you: BE YOURSELF, please, because you are wonderful as you are.
 See what I mean in the video (or transcript) below.

 Greetings, Dr. Stephie here.
 Today’s nugget is about speaking.
 I invite you to strive to be a great speaker because there are a lot of rewards with it.
 At the same time, please, BE YOURSELF, because you are wonderful for who you are right now!

 You might be an expert in whatever it is”

 It doesn’t matter which area, but you are an expert.
 Perhaps you don’t feel like you’re born to be a speaker.
 Let me tell you, most people aren’t.

 Every speaker has a different style.
 It would be inappropriate and inauthentic to adopt someone else’s style.
 If I were to start talking like Les Brown, ”You’ve got to be hungry” (imitating his way of saying it), you would probably not think that’s me – because it isn’t.
 Yes, you (and I) can and ought to learn from other people.

 Of course, it is important to learn the art of speaking.
 For example:

 - Give eye contact.

 - Use the stage effectively if there’s one.